All-Season Shell Jacket

 The Outdoor Research Microgravity AscentShell Jacket delivers a versatile balance of breathability and weather protection for three-season hiking and backpacking as well as winter backcountry tours—all at a moderate weight and competitive price for an all-season shell.

-BUY IT NOW You can support my work on this blog by clicking any of these affiliate links, at no cost to you, to purchase a men’s or women’s Outdoor Research Microgravity AscentShell Jacket at backcountry.com, outdoorresearch.com, or Moosejaw.com.
+BUY IT NOW You can support my work on this blog by clicking any of these affiliate links, at no cost to you, to purchase a men’s or women’s Outdoor Research Microgravity AscentShell Jacket at backcountry.com or rei.com, the men’s Outdoor Research Microgravity AscentShell Jacket at outdoorresearch.com, or the women’s Outdoor Research Microgravity AscentShell Jacket at outdoorresearch.com.

 NOTE: I tested gear for Backpacker magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.
+See the Gear Reviews page at The Big Outside for categorized menus of all reviews and expert buying tips.

 —Michael Lanza